-Fiona continued to produce and star in Fiona te necesito (I need you Fiona), a TV series about fashion trends and advice that featured interviews with designers and other professionals in the field.
-She also writes several blogs and columns.
-Wacu Girls, a book about the adventures of three women who are Worldly, Ambitious, Cool and Unique (WACU) received international success, and she is already working on a sequel to the successful tome.
+From there Fiona created and starred in Fiona te necesito (I need you Fiona), a TV series about fashion trends and advice that featured interviews with designers and other professionals in the field.
+She also writes several blogs and columns and even wrote a book named Wacu Girls, which details the adventures of three women who are worldly, ambitious, cool and unique (WACU).
+The book received international success, spurring her to work on a sequel to the successful tome.

 Fiona has also learned to be an independent woman who fends for herself.
-Her separation from Jaime Polanco, the nephew of the founder of Grupo Prisa, Spain’s foremost communications firm, had her going through a difficult time, but nothing in her impeccable presence reveals any degree of anxiety: she never frowns, her hands are exquisitely manicured, speaks softly and with restrain and her lithe figure has not been affected by the heartbreak.
+Her separation from Jaime Polanco, the nephew of the founder of Grupo Prisa, Spain’s foremost communications firm, was a difficult time for her, but nothing in her impeccable presence reveals any degree of anxiety: she never frowns, her hands are exquisitely manicured, she speaks softly and with restrain and her lithe figure has not been affected by the heartbreak.
 Fiona never loses her composure or that beautiful smile.
-I’d be surprised if a wrinkle ever appeared on her freckled face that never makes an excessive gesture.
+I’d be surprised if a wrinkle ever appeared on her freckled face, which never makes an excessive gesture by the way.

 Her surroundings are as well groomed as herself.
 Her office, in the center of Salamanca, reflects a commitment to order and good taste.
-Classic furniture mingles with daring modern artworks (her weakness), the brighter rooms collide with offices decorated with dark woods and dim lights, and the impersonal is mixed with the most intimate details, like the old typewriter Polanco gave her when they were still married (to wish her good luck with her first novel) that occupies a prominent place in her office.
+Classic furniture mingles with daring modern artworks (her weakness), the brighter rooms collide with offices decorated with dark woods and dim lights, and the impersonal is mixed with the most intimate details, like the old typewriter Polanco gave her when they were still married to wish her good luck with her first novel.

 Fiona Ferrer and her dogs for Elle Spain.
 Photo: Conrad White